 - Sight of documentation or card (a bill, statement, debit/credit card, cheque book)

-See more on Clear Direct Debits Bureau Service
+Learn more about our Clear Direct Debits Bureau Service.

 If you need help now with regard to Direct Debit fraud or understanding Know Your Customer requirements for Direct Debit Service Users, don’t hesitate to contact us today.